NHSCOT highland games festival banner press info

 Ticket Information

-The New Hampshire Highland Games & Festival offers single-day tickets and 3-day weekend passes.
+The NH Highland Games & Festival offers single-day tickets and 3-day weekend passes.
 Tickets are available online at nhscot.org.
 Advance ticket purchases are recommended to expedite gate entrance.
 Single-day Saturday tickets sell out early.

-Ticket prices are $35 for Friday admission; $59 for Saturday admission; $35 for Sunday admission and $99 for 3-day weekend passes.
+Ticket prices are $40 for Friday admission; $64 for Saturday admission; $40 for Sunday admission and $100 for 3-day weekend passes.
 Single-day tickets for children ages 6 to 14 are $5; 3-day weekend passes for children ages 6 to 14 are $10.
 Children 5 and under are admitted free with a paying adult.
+NHSCOT is the only official seller of tickets for the Games.

 Attendees have access to festival grounds from 8:00 A.M. – 5:00 P.M. daily; additional ticketed evening events will be held at various onsite and offsite locations throughout the weekend.
 The event is held rain or shine.
 Pets are not allowed on the grounds or in vehicles.
 Service dogs are admitted.

-The New Hampshire Highland Games are presented by NHSCOT, a nonprofit corporation dedicated to preserving and promoting Scottish culture for future generations.
-The success of these Games, now in its 48th year, is a testimony to the enduring and welcoming spirit of this organization.
+The NH Highland Games are presented by NHSCOT, a nonprofit corporation dedicated to preserving and promoting Scottish culture for future generations.
+The success of these Games, now in its 49th year, is a testimony to the enduring and welcoming spirit of this organization.
+Additional information is available on NHSCOT’s website: nhscot.org.